 - The drain line, which may need to be flushed of mold, mildew or clogs.
 Service cost: $75–$250.

-7. Ductwork Repair
+7. Broken Ductwork

-8. Service Calls and Tune-Ups
+8. Emergency Support and Tune-Ups

-Emergency services are almost always more expensive, but worth it to prevent interruptions to your comfort.
+Emergency services are usually more expensive, but worth it to lower the risk of interruptions to your comfort.
 An average emergency call may be around $315 for night, weekend or holiday visits.

 Common signs you need air conditioning repairs include:

-- Unusual or loud noises.
+- Annoying or loud noises.
 Listen for hissing, clanging or gurgling sounds.

 - Short cycling or inconsistent operation.
-Repeated starting and stopping adds more strain on your air conditioner.
+Lots of starting and stopping adds more strain on your air conditioner.
 This is often caused by a dirty air filter.

 1Average air conditioning repair costs are sourced from 2020 HomeGuide estimates, which are based off nationwide averages.
 Your exact cost may vary.